UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/patientsInHospital.md

 #### England

-Data only include NHS Hospital Acute Trusts with a type 1 A&E department and are reported daily by trusts to NHS England and NHS Improvement.
+Data include all hospitals and are reported daily by trusts to NHS England and NHS Improvement.
+On 11 December 2020, the definition was updated to align with NHS England publications and the full series was revised.

 #### Northern Ireland